Quick Search:

 OneDrive is developed and maintained by Microsoft.
 It is tightly integrated with Microsoft's ecosystem, including the Windows operating system, Office 365, and Microsoft 365 subscription plans.
 Except for the free 5 GB, new storage can be bought through subscription plans, which give flexible options ranging from 100 GB to multiple terabytes.
 OneDrive allows real-time collaboration on Office documents, enabling various users to work at the same time.
 It offers features like version history, comments, and sharing controls.

 Dropbox is an independent company that focuses solely on providing cloud storage and file synchronization services.
 Dropbox offers 2 GB of free storage to all users, with the option to increase storage through subscription plans.
 Paid plans provide varying storage capacities, ranging from 2 TB to unlimited storage for business plans.
 Dropbox provides apps and clients for various platforms, including Windows, macOS, Linux, iOS, and Android.
 It offers a web-based interface and integrates with popular productivity tools like Microsoft Office, Google Docs, and Slack.
-Dropbox allows users to share files and folders with others, enabling collaboration on documents.
+Dropbox allows you to share files and folders with others, enabling collaboration on documents.
 It provides features like shared folders, commenting, version history, and file requests.

 And you can see the main difference between OneDrive and Dropbox in the following chart.